Bertrandbenj/juniter/docs/LeftTODO.md

 ##### `BLOCK_ID`

-It is the number of the block.
+It is the number of the node.
 Its format is `INTEGER`, so it is a positive or zero integer.

 ##### `BLOCK_UID`
-It is the concatenation of the `BLOCK_ID` of a block and hash.
+It is the concatenation of the `BLOCK_ID` of a node and hash.
 Its format is `BLOCK_ID-HASH`.

 ##### Examples

-The block ID of the root block is `0`.
+The node ID of the root node is `0`.
 Its UID *might be* `0-883228A23F8A75B342E912DF439738450AE94F5D`.
-The block ID of the block#433 is `433`.
+The node ID of the node#433 is `433`.
 Its UID *might be* `433-FB11681FC1B3E36C9B7A74F4DDE2D07EC2637957`.

 > Note that it says "might be" because the hash is not known in advance.